 Marinated Tomato Salad with Shallots

-Some dishes just taste like summer, don’t they?
-This marinated tomato salad is exactly that—bursting with juicy tomatoes, mellow shallots, and a zesty vinaigrette that brings it all together.
-It’s the kind of salad you make once and then crave again the next day.
-I love serving it up alongside grilled anything, or even piling it on top of toasted bread for a little tomato-toast magic!
+Some dishes just taste like summer, and this marinated tomato salad with shallots is exactly that — bursting with juicy ripe tomatoes, mellow slivers of shallot, and a zesty vinaigrette that brings it all together.
+It is the kind of salad you make once and then crave again the very next day.
+One summer weekend I threw it together on a whim with garden tomatoes and a couple of stray shallots from the pantry, and my guests practically licked the bowl clean.
+It has been a staple at my table ever since.

 Why You’ll Love This Recipe